madprops/airc/README.md

 The support of models demands updates to airc.

-Supported models should be focused on general responses and not code generation.
+Supported models should be focused on natural language responses and not code generation.

-airc is not really meant to be a programming assistant since web interfaces are a lot better for that.
+airc is not meant to be a programming assistant since web interfaces are a lot better for that.